Nightshade (2003 video game): Main characters

-The main character, Hibana was born to a branch family of the Oboro lineage, but due to being a girl, she was not allowed to vie for leadership of the clan, and was put up for adoption at an early age to a branch of the Oboro.
+The main character, Hibana, was born to a branch family of the Oboro lineage, but due to being a girl, she was not allowed to vie for leadership of the clan, and was put up for adoption at an early age to a branch of the Oboro.
 She is a jaded ninja who was abandoned by Jimushi and now works for the government.
 The government modeled her sword and outfit after Hotsuma's, the main character of the previous game.
-Hibana also appears in the 3DS crossover role-playing game Project X Zone 2.